 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-It is important to apply this medication exactly as prescribed by your doctor.
-If you miss a dose, apply it as soon as possible and continue with your regular schedule.
+It is important to use this medication exactly as prescribed by your doctor.
+If you miss a dose, use it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
-Do not apply a double dose to make up for a missed one.
+Do not instill a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

 Ciprofloxacin eye drop solution should not be used by anyone who: